KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/authors/Seungjae/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Visitors
+  - Principal Investigators
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Seungjae Oh is a assistant professor of software convergence department at Kyung Hee University.
+His research interests include interactive I/O technologies, Haptics, and interaction techniques.
+He leads the interactive technology group, which develops interaction techniques for game and metaverse, interactive I/O technologies for AR/VR, and tactile displays for haptic interaction.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.